notch-interactive/python-grapher/README.rst

 Python-Grapher
 ==============

-Generate diagrams from your Python classes.
+Generate diagrams from your Python classes and modules.

 Requirements